harfbuzz/boring-expansion-spec/glyf1.md

 The coordinate points for each variable component consist of those of each axis value if flag bit 13 is set, represented as the X value of a coordinate point; followed by up to five points representing the transformation.
 The five points encode, in order, in their X,Y components, the following transformation components: (`TranslateX`,`TranslateY`), (`Rotation`,0), (`ScaleX`,`ScaleY`), (`SkewX`,`SkewY`), (`TCenterX`,`TCenterY`).
 Only the transformation components present according to the flag bits are encoded.

-The component glyphs to be loaded use coordinate values specified, transposed on those of the font's.
-The current glyph's coordinates are ignored.
+The component glyphs to be loaded use coordinate values specified.
+For any unspecified axis, the value used depends on flag bit 14.
+If the flag is clear, then the currently set axis value from the font is used.
+If the flag is set the current glyph's coordinates (which themselves might come from the font or its own parent glyph) are used.